FergusFettes/MayorOfWhoville/README.md

 Welcome to the small region of Wholand, where the mayor has a very busy schedule visiting all the townships in their district!

 For this you need docker.
 And nothing else of course, such is the beauty of docker.
+Oh, actually you might need docker-compose too.

 To start with, build the images with
 `docker build -t whoville .`

+## Docker-compose version:
+Run `docker-compose up`

+and you will see the activities of the townships in the district of Whoville!
+Oh frabjous day!

+## Docker Swarm version, for real heros:
 To start the Center for Mayoral Activities (which coordinates the movements of the mayor, as well as sending and recieving donations), run

 `docker service create --replicas 1 --name cma --network=host whoville:latest ./cma_start.sh`